Hanohano Hale

 No analysis available

-Concrete construction is strongly supported by the current MLS pattern: 19 of 20 listings show CONCRE.
-The public remarks across many agents are consistent with the same building and do not indicate any change away from concrete, so this appears to be a stable building-level fact rather than a copy-paste anomaly.
+Concrete construction is strongly supported by the current MLS pattern, with 19 of 20 listings showing CONCRE.
+The public remarks across many agents are consistent with the same building and do not provide evidence against concrete construction.

 Double-wall construction is rarely indicated for this building, with just 3 of 20 listings checking the MLS box and no remarks referencing double-wall or similar terms.
 The structure appears to be a concrete mid/high-rise oceanfront condo, making double-wall framing unlikely.
 Given the strong majority of listings omitting it and the building type, double-wall construction is treated as not present.